The Addams Family (1991 film): Accolades

 The Addams Family was awarded Best Horror Film of the Year in 1991 by the Horror Hall of Fame.
 Carel Struycken appeared at the award ceremony to receive the award on behalf of the cast.
-Huston was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance as Morticia.
-The film was nominated for an Academy Award for achievement in costume design, but lost to Bugsy.
-The film won a Golden Raspberry Award for Worst Original Song for the song "Addams Groove" by MC Hammer.
-The film also won an award for Favorite Movie at 1992 Kids' Choice Awards.
+Huston was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance as Morticia at the 49th Golden Globes.
+Ruth Myers was nominated for an Academy Award for Best Costume Design, but lost to Albert Wolsky for Bugsy at the 64th Academy Awards.
+The film won a Golden Raspberry Award for Worst Original Song for the song "Addams Groove" by MC Hammer at the 12th Golden Raspberry Awards.
+The film also won the Kids' Choice Award for Favorite Movie at 1992 Kids' Choice Awards.

 Other media

 Documentary

 A documentary, The Making of The Addams Family, was produced to promote the film in 1991.

 Video game

 Several video games based on the film were released for various console, handheld, and home computer platforms.

 Pinball

 The Addams Family was a commercial arcade pinball machine made by Bally/Williams and was released in March 1992.
 It became the best selling pinball machine of all time, with more than 20,000 units sold.
 The pinball was digitally re-released on The Pinball Arcade in February 2015 until June 2018.